DynamicsShop/SD-BI-Sales-Cockpit/SD-BI-Sales-Cockpit-Release-Notes.md

 #### Bug Fixes

-- BCv21 App - A fix was made to the code for licence key checks on the SD BI Sales Cockpit.
+- BCv21 App - A fix was made to the code for licence key checks on the SD BI Sales Cockpit Role Centre.

 ### 3.3.0